cmb347827/calculator-app-main/README.md

   - I have coded calculators before , with freecodecamp, but I did not take a look at my old code as I wanted to practice a fresh approach.
   - So I did the bonus part of this challenge, the user preference for color theme is saved and there on page refresh.
   - And I read online that the use of eval() is not a good idea, and read about a better alternative (see link 2)
+  - Finally used the MDN site's link to each element specifity total calulated value.
+This made it easier to move all selectors with higher specifity to the bottom of the scss page , in the order highest very bottom.

 ### Continued development